terzanivan/glas-mail-sender/app/docs/spec.md

 #### Design

-The frontent shall have a modern, clean, minimalist interface, use white as background color, and green and red as accents.
+The frontend shall have a modern, clean, minimalist interface, use white as background color, and green and red as accents.

 #### API